superbeagle/svg-element-template-converter/README.md

 # Element Template SVG Converter
-Takes SVGs and converts them for use in Camunda Modeler Element Templates
+Takes SVGs and converts them for use in Camunda Modeler Element Templates.
+SVGs require a bit of massaging, mostly refactoring to begin at a smaller size (usually 14-20px in wdith) and proper enoding, to be in a form Modeler understands.

 The main class is src/main/java/org/svg/utilities/RescaleImage